Acer Iconia: Iconia W4

 An 8-inch Windows 8.1 tablet unveiled in October 2013 as a followup to the W3.
 Powered by a 1.8 GHz Intel Bay Trail processor.
 32 GB and 64 GB model options.
 Also has a 5 megapixel rear camera and a 2 megapixel front camera. is available with HDMI port as well as with micro USB socket.
 Other competitors are the Dell Venue and Lenovo IdeaTab Miix.

 Iconia Tab W500

 The Iconia Tab W500p runs the Windows operating system, Windows 7 Home Premium to be specific.
 The tablet is complemented by a full-size chiclet docking keyboard and powered by the AMD Fusion – Brazos chip and features two 1.3 MP cameras.
 Starting point of the Iconia Tab W500 touch experience is the Acer Ring.
 It allows to access all features and touch applications pre-loaded.
-With clear.fi, Acer media sharing system, Iconia Tab W500 can be connected to the home network and can share multimedia contents with other clear.fi enabled devices.
+With clear.fi, Acer media sharing system, Iconia Tab W500 can be connected to the home network and can share multimedia content with other clear.fi enabled devices.